 I liked this story from the beginning, not only the concept, but the way the author drew me into Alyson’s predicament.
-The man she was forced to wed, Jemmy Kirallen, the disfavored son of his father but with his brother’s death, now the heir, believed her to be the haughty Maude, but he wondered at times when “Maude” would become more intelligent, inquisitive and passionate in his arms.
+The man she was forced to wed, Jemmy Kirallen, the disfavored son of his father, now the heir, believed her to be the haughty Maude, but he wondered at times when “Maude” would become more intelligent, inquisitive and passionate in his arms.

 Alyson holds Jemmy at bay, believing she will soon be free and can return to her brother.
-And he believes the same of her but wants to leave her with child before he returns to his first love, the sea.
+And Jemmy believes he will soon be free of her.
+But he wants to leave her with child before he returns to his life at sea.

 Alyson quickly comes to love her new husband (and given what a great guy he is, one can see why!)
 However, she fears telling him the truth—that Darnley plans an attack on the Kirallens—knowing Darnley has threatened the life of her young brother.

-There isn’t much history in this story but there is certainly enough story to hold your interest.
-While it slowed in the middle, there were many twists and turns, including a foster brother whose story will be told in book 2, Stephen, the Kirallen ghost who haunts the keep and who was stabbed in the back by Darnley (and the tragic story of Alyson’s mother) and some endearing children.
+There isn’t much history in this story but there is certainly enough story to hold your interest, with many twists and turns, including a foster brother, the Kirallen ghost who haunts the keep and who was stabbed in the back by Darnley, and some endearing children.

 It’s a picture of life in the Borderlands, of English and Scots warring for many years.
 And it’s the story of love that can heal many hurts.
 Lovers of Scottish historical romance will find depth here and enough story to keep them turning pages.